Skip to Main Content

 Graduate Students

-• Neha is a 1st year in the Microbiology PhD track of the Combined Program in Biological and Biomedical Sciences (BBS) at Yale University.
-She has a strong interest in HIV-host interactions and virology in order to develop accessible solutions for the populations most impacted by these health crises.
-Neha has a B.S. in Molecular & Cellular Biology (MCB) from the University of Illinois Urbana-Champaign, where she was a Stamps Scholar and graduated Summa Cum Laude in May 2023.
-She was awarded Highest Distinction and Academic Distinction in MCB for her senior thesis on “Structural and biochemical mechanisms of HIV latency reactivation in monocytes, macrophages, and T-cells” in the laboratory of Dr. Collin Kieffer.
+• I am a first year Microbiology PhD student in the lab of Dr. Walther Mothes where I study virus cell-to-cell transmission and Fc receptor signaling through live cell imaging approaches.
+I have a strong interest in virology and HIV-host interactions to help develop accessible solutions for the populations most impacted by these health crises.
+Outside of lab, I volunteer in STEM outreach organizations and serve as a mentor for students from underrepresented backgrounds.
+I also enjoy dancing as part of some teams on campus.
+I graduated Summa Cum Laude in May 2023 from the University of Illinois Urbana-Champaign with a B.S. in Molecular & Cellular Biology (MCB), where I was a Stamps Scholar.
+I was awarded Highest Distinction and Academic Distinction in MCB for my senior thesis on “Structural and biochemical mechanisms of HIV latency reactivation in monocytes, macrophages, and T-cells” in the laboratory of Dr. Collin Kieffer.

 • I am a graduate student pursuing a Ph.D. in Microbiology.
 I research the function and potential uses of short cell-penetrating peptides in the laboratory of Dr. Daniel DiMaio.
 My interests include virology, science communication, science policy, and photography.